-As you prepare for graduation, please follow the steps below to ensure that you will receive your MA degree.
+As you prepare for graduation, please follow the instructions below to ensure that you will receive your MA degree.

 As you prepare to graduate, double check your student record to verify that you have completed the sequence of required core courses, have earned the 40 units required for the MA degree, and have grades reported for all of your courses.
 You will not be able to graduate with outstanding incompletes on your student record.
 (Note that Master's Thesis and Defense, Master's Thesis II, and Thesis Advisement will appear as incomplete grades until you successfully defend your thesis.
 Gallatin will change these grades at that time.)